 - Most people will tell you to keep your back straight and your chest out.
 That’s known as the straight-back wide-grip cable row.
 It’s a different exercise, one that doesn’t dynamically work your erector spinae (spinal erectors).
 The exercise described above (the wide-grip cable row) does dynamically work your spinal erectors.

-- See also the bent-over barbell row.
+- See also the standing cable row, the seated cable row, and the bent-over barbell row.

 Note: The illustration is for the straight-back wide-grip cable row.
 See the video for a wide-grip cable row demonstration.